fubar2/pcapGrok/README.md

 ## Filters

 The --whitelist and --blacklist protocol parameters are mutually exclusive - each does what it suggests where a simple to identify notion of "protocol" exists in scapy.
-Protocols like DNS, ARP, IP, Raw, NTP and so on can be filtered out (blacklist) or filtered in (whitelist).
+Protocols including DNS, UDP, ARP, NTP, IP, TCP, Raw, HTTP, RIP, RTP can be filtered out (blacklist) or filtered in (whitelist)at present.
+Send code to add more please.

-The --restrict [mac address] parameter filters only packets to or from the mac addresses provided.
+The --restrict [mac address] parameter restricts graphs to packets going to or coming from the mac addresses provided.
 Typically this would be some specific device whose traffic is of interest.
 Restricting the graphs to mac filtered packets has the visual effect of removing uninteresting traffic between other devices contemporaneous with the packet capture.

 ## Graph node labels
 City, country codes are provided where found in a geoIP lookup using maxminddb.
 Installation is described below.
 The sockets.getfqdn function is used to look up each ip address encountered.
 If no information is available, whois data is used as a label.
 This is handy where the device talks to cloud servers - at least you have some idea of who hosts whatever applications the device is chatting to.
+If LAN devices are named in your local /etc/hosts file, these names will be shown on all relevant nodes.

 ## Examples from running tests/core.py on the test.pcap file